chuyskywalker/grin-logger/README.md

 ## What It Does

-Based on a RaspberryPi, some TTL/USB cables and a GPS antenna, this will log data from the PR, CA, and GPS as one whole CSV formatted file.
+Based on a [RaspberryPi][pi][^1], some [TTL/USB cables][ttlusb] and [a GPS antenna][gps], this will log data from the PR, CA, and GPS as one whole CSV formatted file.
 This file can be imported and manipulated however you want, but it is intended as a direct input to Telemetry Overlay software.
 As currently built, it tracks these fields:

 ```
 date,lat (deg),lon (deg),alt (m),